 4. Establish A Moving Plan

 A moving plan will give you an idea of your moving date and what you need to do before then.
 You can ask your family or friends to help you with this.
 Staying organised will make sure you complete all the tasks required before moving, as well as keeping you motivated to reach your personal goals.
 See our checklist for moving home here.
+For added convenience, our storage collection and delivery service means your items are picked up from your parents’ address and returned directly to your new home.
+For younger readers, our dedicated guide to moving out at 16 in the UK covers the legal and practical steps specific to that situation.
+For large pieces you’re handling yourself, our guide to moving heavy items with simple tools covers the equipment and techniques that make the job safer.

 5. Build Good Credit